petersem/exportarr/README.md

 # Exportarr
 Allows you to share your Radarr/Sonarr lists with others, without having to give them your Radarr API key, or open external ports to Radarr/Sonarr. :)
- > *Only the 'development' branch of Sonarr has the capability of importing the Sonar links*

 Possible uses
  - You dont want to publish trakt lists